 I wrote this essay in 2003.
-Due to the current Venezuelan problems, the possibility of Jean-Luc Mélenchon winning in France and our very own Democrat Party following Bernie Sanders’ or Elizabeth Warren’s magic pipes in the future, I decided to post it again.
+Due to the current Venezuelan problems and our very own Democrat Party blindly following Bernie Sanders’ and Elizabeth Warren’s magic pipes, I decided to post it again.

 The failed and tragic attempt by Salvador Allende and the Popular Unity at creating socialism in Chile in 1970-1973 has become a myth for the world left, presented as the possibility of a peaceful and democratic transition to socialism that was destroyed only because the almighty CIA acted as master puppeteer of the Chilean reaction.
 The myth reinforces itself; while the Cold War context is never mentioned, neither is the fact that the CIA’s workings are well documented whereas the Cuban and Soviet interventions are still mostly unknown.
 The Allende myth may be good for keeping the socialist faith alive, but it evidently contradicts the historical facts.

 While Augusto Pinochet’s brutal post-coup repression and terrorism cannot be justified, it is essential to explain what led him and the Chilean armed forces to the fateful coup d’état, outside of the fantasy that had him bursting onto the democratic Chilean political scene on September 11, 1973 with readymade CIA orders to stop a beautiful, pacific and liberating socialist dream.
 For I have no doubts that if the Chilean Marxist experiment had ended in civil war, as it appeared to most observers at the time, it would have been an even greater tragedy or, had it ended as the totalitarian society it pointed to, it would have lasted much longer and would have brought Chileans much more suffering than Pinochet’s ugly but temporary dictatorship.